Chapter H: The Horse

 might take the form of tail stings, claw swipes, or tentacle whips.)
 A Horse's Unarmed Attack is roughly equivalent to a minifig's Hand Weapon, except that it can't be used to Parry.
 It's a Close Combat weapon with a Use rating of 2 and a Damage rating of 1d6.

-Not all Horses have the proper appendages to Shove opponents (although any Horse can go around Crashing into them in a pinch (H.3: Fighting From Horseback)).
-For those that do, a Horse's Shove is more powerful than a minifig's.
-A minifig has a -2 Skill Penalty when trying to resist a Shove from a Horse; Horses Shove other Horses as normal.
-When minifigs try to Shove Horses in return, a minifig working alone can't Shove a Horse at all.
-It takes two minifigs together to try to Shove a Horse.
+A Horse's Shove is also more powerful than a minifig's.
+A minifig has a -2 Skill Penalty when trying to resist a Shove from a Horse.
+When minifigs try to Shove Horses in return, it takes at least two minifigs working together to make the attempt.
+Horses Shove other Horses as normal.

 |Horse Shoving Example: Cow Tipping